-Store kit reagents between 2° and 8°C except controls.
-Store lyophilized controls at -20°C.

-Immediately after use remaining reagents should be returned to cold storage (2-8°C), controls to -20°C, respectively.
+Store kit reagents between 2° and 8°C. Immediately after use remaining reagents should be returned to cold storage (2° to 8°C).
 Expiry of the kit and reagents is stated on labels.

 Expiry of the kit components can only be guaranteed if the components are stored properly, and if, in case of repeated use of one component, this reagent is not contaminated by the first handling.